TeamRizu/outfox-wikijs/dev/actors/actortypes/actorscroller.md

 end
 ```

 Here we're telling the game to perform the operation on the X and Y axis, and they're using cosine and sine respectively.
 [These two values return a value of -1 to 1](https://en.wikipedia.org/wiki/Sine_and_cosine#/media/File:Sine_cosine_one_period.svg).
-By having these two values in sync with each other, we're effectively creating a circunference, which in turns provides us with a circle.
+By having these two values in sync with each other, we're effectively creating a circumference, which in turns provides us with a circle.

 ### Subdivisions